New York: Grove Press, 1966.

 Special Collections, Golda Meir Library

-Capitalizing on the wide-spread and (still) unsubstantiated rumors that Lyndon Johnson was involved in the Kennedy assassination, Ms. Garson produced a satire of Macbeth.
+Capitalizing on the wide-spread and (still) unsubstantiated rumors that Lyndon Johnson was involved in the Kennedy assassination, Barbara Garson produced a satire of Macbeth.
 Many reviewers originally rhapsodized over the emergence of a new satirical playwrighting talent, comparing her to such a giant as Swift.
-The play got an off-Broadway production and two printings, so Ms. Garson obviously made a killing of sorts.
+The play got an off-Broadway production and two printings, so Garson obviously made a killing of sorts.
 However, we never heard from this "original" playwright again.
-And while Shakespeare's Macbeth still holds our attention, Ms. Garson's version has disappeared from view (Except, of course, from the Shakespeare Research Collection).
+And while Shakespeare's Macbeth still holds our attention, Garson's version has disappeared from view (Except, of course, from the Shakespeare Research Collection).